At a glance

 - Bone marrow biopsy: If your veterinarian suspects multiple myeloma.
 This would reveal an overabundance of plasma cells.

-The goal of treatment is address the underlying issue and where possible, repair the retina.
+The goal of treatment is to address the underlying issue and where possible, repair the retina.
 Your veterinarian will refer you to a specialist eye veterinarian (ophthalmologist) to perform retinal surgery.

 - Cryopexy is a procedure in which the ophthalmologist uses extreme cold to freeze the retina around the tear.
 This causes the area to swell and forms scar tissue when it heals.
 It is this scar tissue that seals the retina to the wall of the eye.